OneKey-Network/addressability-framework/mvp-spec/operator-requirements.md

 - When visiting a publisher and meeting PAF for the first time:
   - the publisher's page is called.
 Here,  **two options are possible**:
-    - either the publisher's _backend_ checks the existence of PAF cookie, and redirect the user to Prebid SSO operator
+    - either the publisher's _backend_ checks the existence of PAF cookie, and redirect the user to PAF Operator
     - or, the publisher's backend serves the requested page, and it includes a JS library that does exactly the same thing
-  - in both cases the browser is  **redirected**  to PAF operator to read any existing cookie or to create an ID if needed
+  - in both cases the browser is  **redirected**  to PAF Operator to read any existing cookie or to create an ID if needed
-  - the operator  **redirects**  back to the original page, this time with a PAF ID as part of the URL
+  - the operator  **redirects**  back to the original page, this time with a User Id and Preferences as part of the URL
   - the CMP is displayed
   - the ID can be displayed in the CMP UI if needed
   - when the user submits their preferences:
     - a JS call is made to the CMP to "prepare" the values to write
     - via JS, a  **redirect**  is triggered to the operator to write these values (saved under PAF domain)
-    - the operator  **redirects**  back to the original page, this time with a PAF ID & preferences as part of the URL
+    - the operator  **redirects**  back to the original page, this time with a User Id and Preferences as part of the URL
     - finally, these values are saved as cookies on the publisher's domain
       - Note that this, again, can be done on the publisher's backend side or via JS
 - When a participating user visits an advertiser:
-  - on the advertiser backend, a  **redirect**  is triggered to the operator to get the PAF ID and preferences
+  - on the advertiser backend, a  **redirect**  is triggered to the operator to get the User Id and Preferences
-  - the operator  **redirects**  back to the original page, this time with a PAF ID & preferences as part of the URL
+  - the operator  **redirects**  back to the original page, this time with a User Id and Preferences as part of the URL
   - the values are saved on the advertiser's domain